-Let’s start by formalizing (and demystifying) a bit how machine learning works.
-Broadly speaking, there are three parts: data, an objective function and an optimization method.
-More simply, we define a quantity (calculated from the data) to be optimized (maximized or minimized) using an optimization method, and we call this a model.
-We notice that the theoretical heart of the problem is the definition of the objective function to be optimized.
-For the data and the optimization method, let’s be crazy and say that these are practical details.
+Let’s start by formalising (and demystifying) a bit how machine learning works.
+Broadly speaking, there are three parts: data, an objective function and an optimisation method.
+More simply, we define a quantity (calculated from the data) to be optimised (maximised or minimised) using an optimisation method, and we call this a model.
+We notice that the theoretical heart of the problem is the definition of the objective function to be optimised.
+For the data and the optimisation method, let’s be crazy and say that these are practical details.

 We make the assumption that the developers are competent (we believe in you!) and that the errors they can make are only syntactical in nature.
 For example, putting a “-” instead of a “+”, putting a “>” instead of a “>=”, etc. We then take the unit under test and create several “mutants”.
 These are several distorted versions of this unit where we change one operator by another, where we delete a line, and any kind of transformation that simulates a syntactic error of the developer.
 Then we run our tests and see the proportion of mutants on which our tests fail (we say that the mutants were killed).
 This proportion is called the mutation score and its idea is that our tests succeed in detecting syntax errors in the code.

 At Ponicode, after studying the habits of developers when they write their tests, we found these two objective functions very interesting but were not convinced by their sufficiency.
 Indeed, one only has to look at the unit tests generated by existing tools and compare them to tests written by developers to realise that the main difference is at the level of naturalness.
 The developer tries to write tests that look like production data while the current tools are completely blind to this.
 We then had to invent our own objective functions that we will not disclose in this article (see the image below).
 In addition to optimising coverage and mutation score, we also optimise naturalness metrics inspired by the Turing test.